-First Nations Palliative Care Project
+First Nations Palliative Care

 Yarning about morphine

+Yarning about morphine is important for seriously sick people, their families and community.
+Sometimes, people may feel worried about taking morphine.
 Health professionals can use this brochure to guide discussions with First Nations people and their families.

-- Yarning about morphine brochure (PDF 5069 kB)
+Download the Yarning about morphine brochure (PDF 5069 kB)

 Advance care yarning

-Tailored resources developed with and for First Nations Queenslanders are now available to support advance care yarning.
+Tailored resources are available to support advance care yarning with First Nations Queenslanders

-- knowing your family and health care staff will have the information needed to respect your choices, your way, when you cannot speak for yourself.
+- knowing your family and healthcare staff will have the information needed to respect your choices, your way, when you cannot speak for yourself.

 Brochure

-- Advance care yarning brochure (PDF 2201 kB)
+Download the Advance care yarning brochure (PDF 2201 kB)

 Videos